Bryndza Podhalańska (POLAND)

 Bryndza Podhalańska Production

-Below is a simplified method of production (example of how this cheese is made):
+Below is a simplified method of production (an example of how this cheese is made):

 1. Rennet is added to the milk for curdling